caltechlibrary/dataset-instruction/00-intro-json-apis.md

 ```

 By combining these elements you can generate complex data structures that both
 humans and machines can easily read.
-Now we're goint to take a look at the
+Now we're going to take a look at the
 results from a web API.
 We're going to use two command line tools:

-- `curl`: a unix command for transferring data from or to an Internet server without human interaction.
-We will use `curl` to retrieve data from a DOI database and to negotiate for data in the format most convenient for our use.
+- `curl`: a Unix command for transferring data from or to an Internet server
+  without human interaction.
+We will use `curl` to retrieve data from APIs.
-- `jq`: a command-line tool that allows us to parse data in JSON (Javascript Object Notation) format.
-JSON is great for machines to understand but looks like gobbleygook to most humans.
-We will use `jq` to 'pretty print' data we retrieve from the DOI database
+- `jq`: a command-line tool that allows us to parse data in JSON (JavaScript
+  Object Notation) format.
+JSON is great for machines to understand but
+sometimes looks like gobbledygook to humans.
+We will use `jq` to 'pretty print'
+JSON data.

-# Using an APIa via a DOI
+# Using an API via a DOI

 First, check that you are on your desktop.
 Type